jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 a power of God working through saintly humans, who actually carry out his work.
-In Baha'i framing, an Angel is indeed a spiritual entity - but an entity identical to an actual human acting on the spiritual plane.
+In Baha'i framing, an Angel is indeed a spiritual entity - but an entity indistinguishable from an actual human acting on the spiritual plane.

 In the Baha'i writings, the spiritual plane is invisible and lies parallel to the material plane - but the primary interface between the two are through